 As mentioned above, a PLLC is an LLC available to only certain licensed professionals who will offer their services through the business.
 Each state has its own requirements for PLLCs and professions that qualify.
 Some states do not even have PLLCs as an option for filing.
 If you believe you are a professional for the purposes of establishing a PLLC, you will need to evaluate the individual rules of your state to make sure you comply with any prerequisites to filing the formation documents.

 In some states, the formation of a PLLC may only be done by a small business that requires a state license, while other states may have a broader definition.

 Like LLCs, PLLCs are easier to form and maintain than corporations.
 There are fewer formalities than those required of corporations, but PLLCs still enjoy the separation between individual owners and the business entity.
 PLLCs are a good fit for a company that wants to provide professional services, have limited liability protection, and avoid the overwhelming compliance required of corporations.

-Another important consideration before starting a PLLC is the future continuity issues if you were to retire, die, or sell the company.
-If you are in a state that requires that all members of a PLLC are license-holding professionals for each service provided, your ability to transfer ownership down the road will be limited.
+Another important consideration before starting a PLLC would be the future continuity issues if you were to retire, die, or sell the company.
+If you are in a state that requires that all PLLC members be license-holding professionals for each service provided, your ability to transfer ownership down the road will be limited.

 How is a PLLC Taxed?

 Forming either an LLC or a PLLC provides you with multiple tax options.
-By default, both LLCs and PLLCs are taxed as either a sole proprietorship or partnership.
-As pass-through entities, any company profit or loss is not taxed at the entity level, but passed onto the individual members and taxed at their personal tax rate.
+By default, both LLCs and PLLCs are taxed as either a sole proprietorship or a general partnership.
+As pass-through entities, any company profit or loss is not taxed at the entity level but passed onto the individual members and taxed at their personal tax rate.